How Oracle Java Licensing works:

 Oracle Java Licensing Change in 2019

-In 2019, Oracle made several significant announcements regarding Java licensing:
+In 2019, Oracle made several significant announcements that fundamentally altered Java licensing:

 - Oracle announced that updates to Oracle Java JDK 8 would require a subscription from patch 211 onwards.

-- This marked a major shift in how Java updates were accessed and distributed.
+- This marked a major shift in how Java updates were accessed and distributed, as organizations had previously been able to download updates for free.

-- Oracle introduced a new Java licensing agreement called the Java OTN SE.
+- Oracle introduced a new licensing agreement called the Java OTN SE (Oracle Technology Network Software License Agreement for Java SE).

 Oracle Java Licensing Change in 2021 – Introduction of the NFTC Agreement

-In 2021, Oracle introduced another significant change to Java licensing with the introduction of the NFTC agreement.
+In 2021, Oracle introduced another significant change: a new licensing model called the NFTC (Oracle No-Fee Terms and Conditions) agreement.

-- This agreement applies to Java 17 and later versions.
+- Oracle announced introducing the NFTC agreement, which applied to Java 17 and later versions.

-- In a blog post, Oracle confirmed that a license is required for security patches for Java 17 after September 2024.
+- Security Patch Requirements: Oracle specified that a license would be required for applying security patches to Java 17 and newer versions after September 2024.

 Oracle Java Licensing Change in 2023

-On January 23rd, Oracle significantly changed its pricing model for Java SE subscriptions.
+The most recent change occurred on January 23, 2023, when Oracle significantly altered the pricing and licensing model for Java SE subscriptions.

-- Removal of Old Licenses: The Named User Plus and Processor licenses are no longer available.
+- The Named User Plus and Processor licenses are no longer available for purchase under the new Java licensing model.

-- Validity of Existing Agreements: Existing licensing agreements such as Java BCL, Java OTN, and Java NFTC remain valid despite these changes.
+- Despite these changes, agreements such as Java BCL, Java OTN, and Java NFTC remain valid.

 Which versions of Java with Oracle require a license?